 The Gospel of John is remarkably different from the other gospels.
 It states that Christians are born of God (John 1:12-13).
-The first letter of John contains similar statements (1 John 2:29, 1 John 3:9, 1 John 4:7, 1 John 5:1, 1 John 5:4, 1 John 5:18).
-Men cannot give birth so God could be a Mother.
-It appears that the gender of God may have been modified in this text.
-That raises an obvious question.
-If the early church leaders went to great lengths to remove all the evidence of God being a Mother then how could they have overlooked this?
-The answer is probably that they did not.
+The first letter of John contains similar statements (1 John 2:29, 3:9, 4:7, 5:1, 5:4, 5:18).
+Men cannot give birth so that God could be a Mother.
+Christians may have given God a sex change.
+It raises an obvious question.
+If the early church leaders went to great lengths to remove all the evidence of God being a Mother, then how could they have overlooked the phrase born of God?
+The answer probably is that they did not.

 To understand the following paragraphs, you are advised to read the following post:

-The Gospels were written in Greek and the ancient Eastern Mediterranean was infused with Greek culture.
-Greek thought affected the way Jews looked at their religion.
-In Greek mythology, the goddess of wisdom Athena was born from the head of the male god Zeus.
-Jesus is referred to as ‘godhead’ in some of the letters of the Church Fathers (Acts 17:29, Romans 1:20, Colossians 2:9).
+The Gospels are written in Greek, and Greek culture dominated the ancient Eastern Mediterranean.
+And so, Greek thought affected how the early church fathers modelled their religion.
+In Greek mythology, Athena, the goddess of wisdom, was born from the head of the male god Zeus.
+Hence, Jesus is referred to as ‘godhead’ in some of the letters of the church fathers (Acts 17:29, Romans 1:20, Colossians 2:9).
 In modern translations, this is lost.
-According to the Church Fathers, Jesus is the head of the Church (Ephesians 1:22) and the Church is Jesus’ body (Colossians 1:24).
-It is a strange idea that begs for an explanation.
+Also, according to the church fathers, Jesus is the head of the Church (Ephesians 1:22), and the Church is Jesus’ body (Colossians 1:24).

-When the Church Fathers changed the gender of God, they may initially have used the Zeus and Athena analogy to make Jesus born of the Father.
-The head of their construct was then Jesus while the body was the Father.
-That probably seemed inappropriate so that the Church became Jesus’ body instead.
-The Church may have become a substitute for God, and this substitution may also have been applied to Jesus’ marriage.
-That may be the reason why Christianity teaches that Jesus is the bridegroom of the Church.
+When the church fathers gave God a sex change, they may initially have used the Zeus and Athena analogy so that Jesus was born of the Father.
+The head of their construct was Jesus, while the body was the Father.
+That probably seemed inappropriate, so the Church became Jesus’ body instead.
+The Church may have become a substitute for God.
+The replacement may then have been applied to Jesus’ marriage.
+That may be why the church fathers claimed that Jesus was the bridegroom of the Church.

 More evidence that God is a Mother can be found in the Odes Of Solomon.
-Ode 19 comes with the following lines:
+Ode 19 (here is that number again) comes with the following lines:

 A cup of milk was offered to me: and I drank it in the sweetness of the delight of the Lord.